fc-ideas/idea-potential/README.md

 * diagnostics that guide exploration,
 * and interfaces that allow humans to steer development.

 This difference is rarely captured by standard evaluation criteria such as performance benchmarks, expressivity, or asymptotic optimality.
 As a result, promising paradigms are often indistinguishable from dead ends until years later.
 Machine learning provides a striking example.
-Kernel methods and neural networks are comparable in expressive power under broad conditions, yet only neural networks have sustained decades of compounding progress.
+Kernel methods and neural networks are comparable in expressive power under broad conditions, yet only neural networks have sustained decades of compounding progress under current hardware and data regimes.
 The usual explanations -- data availability, compute, or optimization tricks -- describe *what happened*, but not *why certain paradigms remain fertile while others stagnate*.
 What is missing is a structural account of generativity that does not assume a single learning style.

 This white paper proposes such an account.
 We introduce a formal framework in which research ideas are treated as artifacts indexed by semantic commitments, and methodological moves -- including discrete rewrites, inference steps, and theory revision -- are treated as composable transformations.
-Within this framework, the central quantity is **generative potential**: the measure of high-quality, valid ideas reachable from a given idea through admissible compositions of transformations.
+Within this framework, the central quantity is **generative potential**: the measure of high-quality, valid ideas reachable from a given idea through admissible compositions of transformations, given a fixed validity predicate and quality functional.

 A key aspect of the framework is the explicit inclusion of the human researcher.
 Generative progress depends not only on what transformations are possible, but on which transformations are legible, predictable, and reconstructible by humans.
-We therefore treat specification, realization, and interpretation as first-class components, formalizing the bidirectional coupling between ideas and human cognition.
+We therefore treat specification, realization, and interpretation as first-class components, formalizing the bidirectional coupling between ideas and human cognition when these channels can be modeled.

 The goal of this work is not retrospective explanation alone.
 Our primary aim is prospective: to provide a **structural, formal method** for:

 1. selecting paradigm candidates with high long-term potential, and
 2. diagnosing what is missing when a paradigm fails to generate progress.

 We show that many familiar machine-learning techniques arise from a small set of primitive generators, and that successful paradigms are those that expose these generators cleanly, support their composition, and admit stable abstraction and revision mechanisms.
 Using neural networks and kernel machines as a case study, and extending the analysis to neurosymbolic systems, we argue that progress is driven less by isolated breakthroughs than by the structure of the idea space itself.
-Paradigms succeed when they make that space navigable by humans as much as by algorithms.
+Paradigms succeed when they make that space navigable by humans as much as by algorithms, subject to the validity constraints that define the domain.

 ---

-## 2. Semantic Base and Fibered Idea Space
+## 2. Assumptions and Semantic Base

+### 2.1 Critical assumptions

+The framework is conditioned on the following assumptions:

+* **Semantic representation**: semantic commitments can be modeled as objects and morphisms in a category $\mathcal{S}$.
+* **Fibered artifacts**: implementable artifacts can be modeled in fibers $\mathcal{C}_s$ indexed by $\mathcal{S}$.
+* **Typed transformations**: admissible transformations (including rewrites) are typed and composable in a way that supports reachability.
+* **Validity and quality**: a domain-specific validity predicate $\mathrm{Valid}$ and quality functional $\mathcal{Q}$ are defined and stable across the comparisons being made.
+* **Comparability**: claims about relative generativity only compare paradigms under the same choices of $\mathbb{F}$, $\mathrm{Valid}$, $\mathcal{Q}$, and $\mu$.
+* **Human channels**: specification, realization, and interpretation can be operationalized for the domain; otherwise human-conditioned reachability is out of scope.

+### 2.2 Semantic base and fibered idea space

 Let $\mathcal{S}$ be a category of semantic commitments (tasks, invariances, constraints, causal assumptions, correctness criteria).
 For each $s \in \mathrm{Ob}(\mathcal{S})$, define a fiber $\mathcal{C}_s$ of implementable artifacts consistent with $s$.
 A change of semantics $u:s\to s'$ induces a reindexing functor: